Wendyespindler/hello-world/README.md

 Hi there!

-My name is Wendy, and I'm
+My name is Wendy, and I'm interested in learning HTML and CSS.